SZXC-WG/LocalGen-new/CONTRIBUTING.md

 | v5                 | EGE 24.04    | CMake / Makefiles | LocalGen-new / [v5.0](https://github.com/SZXC-WG/LocalGen-new/tree/v5.0)           |
 | v6                 | Qt 6.7+      | CMake / Ninja     | LocalGen-new / master (this branch)                                                |

 Versions 1 to 4 are no longer maintained; v5 only accepts fixes for security issues and critical bugs.
 Version 6 is the current latest version, offering cross-platform support, a new modular backend design, better performance, and smarter bots.
 We highly encourage you to submit pull requests to `master` (the v6 branch) to contribute.
+The guide below is for v6.

 ## Contributing a bot

 ### Bot Types

-LocalGen v6 recognises two kinds of bots:

-1. **Built-in bots**
+Currently, LocalGen v6 only accepts bots directly compiled into the executable, also known as *built-in bots*:

 - Source lives in `src/bots/`.

 - Compiled together with the core executable.

 - Written in C++ for maximum integration and speed.

 - Instantly usable in both *Local Game* and *Web Game* modes.

----

 ### How You Can Contribute